 You cannot access a Cloud SQL instance on its private IP addresses from another VPC network connected using VPC Network Peering to the VPC network with the private services connection for that Cloud SQL instance.

-You cannot access a Cloud SQL instance on its private IP addresses from another network using a Cloud VPN tunnel, instance based VPN, or Cloud Interconnect.
-This limit applies to both on-premises networks and other VPC networks.
+You can access a Cloud SQL instance on its private IP addresses from another network using a Cloud VPN tunnel, instance based VPN, or Cloud Interconnect.
+This applies to both on-premises networks and other VPC networks.
+To use VPN, you need to export the custom routes from Compute Engine to Cloud SQL.
+Learn more.

 You cannot connect to the private IP of a Cloud SQL instance from a legacy network.
 Legacy networks do not support VPC Network Peering or private services access.

-To access a Cloud SQL instance on its private IP addresses, you must use a GCP resource in the same region.
+To access a Cloud SQL instance on its private IP addresses, you must use a Google Cloud resource in the same region.

-You can create Cloud SQL instances with private IP addresses in a Shared VPC network; however, GCP does not allow you to assign a private IP address for an existing Cloud SQL instance to an address in a Shared VPC network.
+You can create Cloud SQL instances with private IP addresses in a Shared VPC network; however, Google Cloud does not allow you to assign a private IP address for an existing Cloud SQL instance to an address in a Shared VPC network.

 Application environment requirements